samfisher753/react-web-audio/README.md

 Now you can see the app at http://localhost:8089

-Or you can try it online now at https://react-sequencer.000webhostapp.com
+Or you can try it online now at http://react-sequencer.000webhostapp.com

+You will need to use the "Allow-Control-Allow-Origin: *" extension for Google Chrome in order to enable the browser to play the sounds(sorry, I'll work to avoid this).
+You can download it here: https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi/related